tmancal74/aceto/README.rst

 > easy_install aceto

-will instal aceto, but in order for it to run correctly, you have to go to the directory whete aceto is installed (this informatio is displayed during installation by 'easy_install') and type
+will instal aceto, but in order for it to run correctly, you have to type

-> python postinstall.py
+> aceto_conf

+after the installation is over.

-You will be asked to confirm that the 'libaceto.so' file can be moved to the directory 'lib' in your home directory.
-If this directory is not present, you have to create it.
+You will be asked to confirm that the 'libaceto-version-platform.so' file can be moved to the directory 'lib' in your home directory.
+If this directory is not present, you will be asked to confirm its creation.

 Linux specific: